 Chicago’s efforts to provide translations of COVID-19 information are set to ramp up in light of recent statistics.
 Within four weeks, the number of Latinos who accounted for the city’s total COVID-19 cases and deaths increased by 23% and 6%, respectively.
 In a press conference on May 6, 2020, Chicago Mayor Lori Lightfoot described several multilingual resources that the city would begin circulating, including bilingual English/Spanish postcards and door hangers.
 The city will also host bilingual virtual town hall meetings to discuss their response efforts and answer questions.
 According to the Illinois Department of Public Health, Latinos have the highest COVID-19 infection rate of any racial or ethnic group in the state.
 Providing information in both English and Spanish, then, not only means reaching a wider audience, but also increasing reach to some of the city’s most vulnerable residents.

-When considering how to provide translations of COVID-19 information, it is imperative to consider the way the information is presented in the target language.
-In situations such as these, it is not just literacy that matters – whether or not someone can read – but health literacy.
+As July Garza’s experience shows, misunderstandings and mistakes can still arise when both parties speak the same language but have different levels of specialized knowledge.
+When your audience is the general public and not healthcare professionals, it is not just literacy – whether or not someone can read – that matters, but health literacy.
 Health literacy involves being able to read, understand and be empowered to utilize healthcare information to protect and potentially improve health.
-Several factors can affect an individual’s health literacy including age, limited internet access, and being culturally diverse.
-According to study cited by the Office of Disease Prevention and Health Promotion, 74% of Spanish-speaking patients have less-than-adequate health literacy, compared to 7% of English-speaking patients.
+Several factors can affect an individual’s health literacy in the US including age, limited internet access, and limited English proficiency.
+According to one study cited by the Office of Disease Prevention and Health Promotion, 74% of Spanish-speaking patients have less-than-adequate health literacy, compared to 7% of English-speaking patients.
 But there are ways to avoid gaps in care that low health literacy can cause.
-These can include using plain language or the skills of an interpreter.

 Interpreters and COVID-19